terra-money/terrain/README.md

 The `terrain deploy` command does the following:

-- Builds, optimizes, and stores the wasm code on the blockchain.
+- Builds, optimizes, and stores the Wasm code on the blockchain.
 - Instantiates the contract.

 To deploy your new my-terra-dapp smart contract, run the following command in the terminal.